reizen-desu/vue-mozambique-weather/README.md

 ## Description

-This is an app to display weather information, mainly for the [Mozambique provinces](https://en.wikipedia.org/wiki/Provinces_of_Mozambique) country.
+This is an app to display weather information, mainly for the [provinces of the Mozambique](https://en.wikipedia.org/wiki/Provinces_of_Mozambique) country.

 Implemented using the [Vue](https://vuejs.org/) framework and the [Open Weather API](https://openweathermap.org/) to fetch the weather information.